bvivas/Password-Manager/README.md

 ## Usage
 Once the app is started, you will be prompted to the Log In screen.
 ### Log In
+To log into the application, you need to have an account.
+To create an account, go to *Sign Up*.

+You must log with an username and a password, and tap on *Log In*.

 ### Sign Up